 The basic framework for all wage and hour laws in the country comes from the Fair Labor Standards Act (FLSA) of 1938.
-This piece of legislation established numerous minimum requirements that all employers must adhere to, including the national minimum wage of $7.25 per hour, the requirement to pay time-and-a-half for all hours in excess of 40 worked per week, and various additional standards related to record-keeping and hours that minors are allowed to work.
+This piece of legislation established numerous minimum requirements that all employers must adhere to, including the national minimum wage, the requirement to pay time-and-a-half for all hours in excess of 40 worked per week, and various additional standards related to record-keeping and hours that minors are allowed to work.

 Chapter 4111 of the Ohio Revised Code covers much of the same ground that the FLSA does and adds a few additional protections for workers as well.
-For example, the hourly minimum wage for workers in Sandusky and throughout the rest of the state is $8.70 as of 2020, which supersedes the lower federal minimum.
-Furthermore, tipped employees—defined as those who receive $30 or more in tips per month—must be paid at least $4.35 per working hour in wages, and employers are expected to make up the difference if wages and tips combined do not equal the state minimum hourly wage.
+For example, the hourly minimum wage for workers in Sandusky and throughout the rest of the state supersedes the lower federal minimum.
+Furthermore, tipped employees—defined as those who receive $30 or more in tips per month—are paid a lower amount, and employers are expected to make up the difference if wages and tips combined do not equal the state minimum hourly wage.